laravel-ja/ja-docs-9.x/original-en/queues.md

 > **Note**
 > To keep the `queue:work` process running permanently in the background, you should use a process monitor such as [Supervisor](#supervisor-configuration) to ensure that the queue worker does not stop running.

-Remember, queue workers, are long-lived processes and store the booted application state in memory.
+Remember, queue workers are long-lived processes and store the booted application state in memory.
 As a result, they will not notice changes in your code base after they have been started.
 So, during your deployment process, be sure to [restart your queue workers](#queue-workers-and-deployment).
 In addition, remember that any static state created or modified by your application will not be automatically reset between jobs.

 Alternatively, you may run the `queue:listen` command.
 When using the `queue:listen` command, you don't have to manually restart the worker when you want to reload your updated code or reset the application state; however, this command is significantly less efficient than the `queue:work` command: